Wildlife and Nature

 This mixture of habitats, along with the blanket bog and heath, form a crucial part of the upland ecosystem.

-For events in the area have a look at the North Wales Wildlife Trust site - The North Wales Wildlife Trust is one of 47 Wildlife Trusts across the UK and one of 6 Welsh Wildlife Trusts.
+For events in the area have a look at the North Wales Wildlife Trust which is one of 47 Wildlife Trusts across the UK and one of 6 Welsh Wildlife Trusts.
 Their vision is a North Wales rich in wildlife and enjoyed by all.
 Pictures (Buzzard, Snipe, Otters) thanks to North Wales Wildlife Trust.